sassoftware/sas_kernel/sas_kernel/doc/source/overview.rst

 * syntax highlighting for SAS programming statements
 * store the input and output from an interactive SAS session

-After installing the SAS kernel you can use a notebook and a SAS installation to write, document, and submit SAS programming statements.
+After installing the SAS kernel, you can use a notebook and a SAS installation to write, document, and submit SAS programming statements.